NachoCP/TrainingProgram/README.md

 ## System Design

-Given these requirements, the system will be focus the following points:
+Given these requirements, the system will focus the following points:

 1. **Course Recommendation Based on Competency Requirements**: Given a set of competencies requirements defined, recommend the courses align with those specific needs.
-2. **Course Recommendation Based on Feedback**: Analyzing all the available feedback (notes, scores, 360-degree feedback), identify the competencies reflected in them and recommend courses to improve those competencies.
+2. **Course Recommendation Based on Feedback**: Analyzing all the available feedback (notes, scores, 360-degree feedback), identifying the competencies reflected in them and recommending courses to improve those competencies.

 The combination of these two approaches will be the baseline for the entire system.